Breaking new ground in switch

 |Presentation||Boston, United States|

 *Presenters highlighted in bold.

-Download a copy of the presentation delivered at the World Self Medication Industry General Assembly Conference in Sydney in October 2017.
+A presentation was delivered at the World Self Medication Industry General Assembly Conference in Sydney in October 2017.

 |Could The Pill save Australia $96M?||Radio Adelaide||3 June 2019|

 |Over-the-counter contraceptive pill could save the health system $96m a year||SBS||31 May 2019|

 |Could an over-the-counter contraceptive pill be available in the future?||Body and Soul||31 May 2019|